ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 on the [[fiber]] over each point $x \in X$.

 More generally, if $[E_1 \overset{}{\to} X_1]$ and $[E_2 \overset{\pi_2}{\to} X_2]$
-are differentable vector bundles over possibly different differentiable base manifolds, then a homomorphism is a differentiable function $f \colon E_1 \to E_2$ together with a differentiable function $f \colon X \to Y$ that make the diagram
+are differentiable vector bundles over possibly different differentiable base manifolds, then a homomorphism is a differentiable function $f \colon E_1 \to E_2$ together with a differentiable function $f \colon X \to Y$ that make the diagram